ayushcodes1729/hackhazards25/README.md

 # 🚀 Project Title

-> A one-line tagline or mission statement for your project.

---- Your eyes, reimagined
+> YouSee - Your eyes, reimagined

 ## 📌 Problem Statement

 Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**

---- Problem Statement 1 - Weave AI magic with Groq
+**Problem Statement 1 - Weave AI magic with Groq**

 ## 🎯 Objective

 What problem does your project solve, and who does it serve?
 Briefly describe the real-world use case and the value it provides.

---- A voice-based accessibility tool using Groq which helps visually-imparied people to get the audio description of there surroundings.
+A voice-based accessibility tool using Groq which helps visually-imparied people to get the audio description of there surroundings.
 This app is useful for visually challenged people, elderly people, and also to people who like to explore new things.
 It can become a way for visually-challenged people to explore their surrounding with the help of technologies.

 ## 🧠 Team & Approach